The Most Common Places To Check For Mold Before Renovations

 Not only is mold unsightly, but it can also cause major illness, respiratory distress, and property damage.
 Therefore, it is absolutely necessary to have the mold removed before continuing with your renovation.

 Including mold remediation as a part of the beforehand process is the only way to stay within budget.
+But where can the mold be hiding?

-Mold in Your Home
+Mold In Your Home

 Most all homes host conditions that may be conducive to mold growth – oxygen, warmth, and darkness.
 Add moisture into the mix and watch your mold problems begin.

 Mold spores, which lead to mold growth, are microscopic.
 Although, they can eventually grow in clusters which can be visible to the human eye, but are often hidden in unseen locations.
+Before estimating your home's renovation costs – and before your family is affected by toxic mold – check your home for signs of mold.

-Common Places to Check for Mold in Your Home
+Common Places To Check For Mold In Your Home

 1. The Bathroom